AwesomeZaidi/Make-Reminder/README.md

 ## How to use

-Search `Weather` on your Slack, and message `@Make-Reminder city name`
+Search `Weather` on your Slack, and message `@Weather cityname`

-Ex: `@weather Chicago`
+*Important* Currently, the Slackbot only accepts one word city names such as 'Chicago', 'Aurora', 'Naperville', 'Elgin', 'Joliet'

-**The bot was initially going to be used as a reminder app which is why the name isn't fixed just yet, sorry!**
+Ex: `@weather chicago`